-7.7.
+7.8.
 Cancellation Policy

-7.7.1.
+7.8.1.
 For Registered Participants

 Participation in the conference is conditional upon registration and payment of all fees.
-All cancellations and changes regarding the conference registration must be made in written form to the conference secretariat by sending an email to pme48@cmm.uchile.cl.
+All cancellations and changes regarding the conference registration must be made in written form to the Conference Secretariat by sending an email to pme48@cmm.uchile.cl.
 In all cases, the conference deposit will not be refunded; however, the deposit will cover one year of membership as well as access to the electronic conference proceedings (see section 7.3.1 Conference Deposit).

 If a cancellation for conference participation is made after the full registration fee has been paid: Before June 14, 2025, the refund will be the amount of the full registration fee minus the conference deposit and the fees that the bank charges for transferring the refund.

 Refund = (registration fee - conference deposit) - bank fees.

-Cancellation after June 14, 2025 will be subject to the discretion of the Conference Chair on an individual basis.
+Cancellations after June 14, 2025 will be subject to the discretion of the Conference co-chairs on an individual basis.

-7.7.2.
+7.8.2.
 For Accompanying People

-If a cancellation for accompanying person is made after the full registration fee has been paid: Before June 14, 2025, the refund will be the amount paid minus the fees that the bank charges for transferring the refund will be refunded.
+If a cancellation for an Accompanying Person is made after the full registration fee has been paid: Before June 14, 2025, the refund will be the amount paid minus the fees that the bank charges for transferring the refund will be refunded.

 Refund = accompanying person fee - bank fees.

-7.7.3.
+7.8.3.
 General Information